CatherineFoster/EconomicInactivity2/README.md

     -   Within `UKDA-6615-stata`, there should be the following files and folders:
         -   `6614_file_information.rtf`
         -   `read6614.htm`
         -   `mrdoc`, containing further documentation
         -   `stata`, containing the data files themselves
 -   Once the data files are in the appropriate relative location, open up the RStudio project by double clicking on the `economic_inactivity.rproj` file, or selecting the project from within RStudio
 -   To load the package, while within RStudio, run `devtools::load_all(".")` in the console.
 If devtools is installed correctly, you should also be able to run the above with the keyboard shortcut `SHIFT + cmd/cntrl + L`

+## Function documentation and test suite.

+The functions created as part of this project are visible by selecting `package:economic_inactivity` in the drop-down menu near the top of the environment pane in RStudio.
+Each of these functions contains some documentation but not all is complete.
+More than 100 unit tests relating to the functions are currently included in the package and at the time of writing all pass!

 ## Note

-* This repo is provided as-is, and is frequently updated.
+-   This repo is provided as-is, and is frequently updated.
+At present, the repository is both a package and an active workspace.
+In due course I may aim to separate these two roles more explicitly.

+## Further information

+For further information please contact me at [jon.minton\@phs.scot](mailto:jon.minton@phs.scot){.email}